 It is possible to over-fertilize pepper plants.
 The effects of over-fertilization include a slower process of flowering and setting fruit.
 Browned edges of the leaves can also indicate when your plant is being provided with too high a concentration of nutrients.

-If you believe that your pepper plants in the ground or a container have been over-fertilized, you can fix the problem by flushing them with water to remove some of the excess fertilizer.
-Water them without adding fertilizer for two or three weeks.
+If you believe that you’ve used too much fertilizer (in the ground or a container), you can fix the problem.
+Flush them with water to remove some of the excess fertilizer.
+Then water them without adding fertilizer for two or three weeks.